-If we make the further simplification that $\s=0$, we obtain We find numerically that Eqn.\ (\ref{eq:simplesigma}) has a non-vanishing solution for $\ka \lesssim 0.244/q$, and, at $\ka \approx 0.244/q$, $\g \approx.63$.
+We find numerically that Eqn.\ (\ref{eq:simplesigma}) has a non-vanishing solution for $\ka \lesssim 0.244/q$, and, at $\ka \approx 0.244/q$, $\g \approx.63$.
 For $\ka <0.244/q$, $\g$ increases as $\ka$ decreases.
 Furthermore, we find that as $\s$ increases, the range of $\ka$ decreases for which a non-vanishing solution exists.
 Because of the extra factor of $q$ in the bound for $\ka$ for the all-brood equilibrium compared to the bound $\ka=0.25$ for the single-brood equilibrium, the range of parameters is far narrower and the population of individual broods far smaller for the all-brood equilibria compared to the single-brood equilibrium.
 Indeed, in the limit $q \rightarrow \infty$ this equilibrium does not exist.
-Comparing the range of existence of the one-, two- and all-brood equilibria we conjecture that generally, $k$-brood equilibria exist of a parameter range that scales as $1/k$.
+Comparing the range of existence of the one-, two- and all-brood equilibria we conjecture that generally, $k$-brood equilibria exist for a parameter range that scales as $1/k$.

-Next we show that the symmetric all-brood equilibrium is linearly unstable against perturbations in the size of one of the broods.
-We linearize the dynamical map, Eqn.\ (\ref{eq:allss}) setting $\chi = \chi_0 + \epsilon$, with $\chi_0$ the equilibrium solution for the dimensionless adult population.
-The result is

-where $\Lambda^{(a)}$ is the eigenvalue of the linearized map.
-For the simplified functional response we find that

-Finally, using the relationship between $\chi_0$ and $\g$ (Eqn.\ \ref{eq:chik}) we obtain the simple result that $\Lambda^{(a)} =2$, showing that the symmetric all-brood equilibrium is unstable to perturbations in the population of a single brood.

 Note that in the continuum limit, the same calculation applies to a many-brood equilibrium with $k$ extant broods, $1 \ll k<q$, such that these broods are uniformly distributed between $1$ and $q$.
 The only difference is that the population in each extant brood is a factor $q/k$ larger than it would be if all broods were present.